cfengine/documentation/examples/tutorials/high-availability/installation-guide.markdown

 ---
 layout: default
 published: true
-title: Installation Guide
+title: Installation guide
 tags: [cfengine enterprise, high availability]
 ---

 ## Overview ##

-This tutorial is describing the installation steps of the **CFEngine High Availability** feature.
+This tutorial is describing the installation steps of the **CFEngine High availability** feature.
 It is suitable for both upgrading existing CFEngine installations to HA and for installing HA from scratch.
-Before starting installation we strongly recommend reading the [CFEngine High Availability overview][High Availability].
+Before starting installation we strongly recommend reading the [CFEngine High availability overview][High availability].

 ## Installation procedure ##

-As with most High Availability systems, setting it up requires carefully following a series of steps with dependencies on network components.
+As with most High availability systems, setting it up requires carefully following a series of steps with dependencies on network components.
 The setup can therefore be error-prone, so if you are a CFEngine Enterprise customer we recommend that you contact support for assistance if you do not feel 100% comfortable of doing this on your own.